 Fur trapping in North America dates back to the very early inception of development for the continent.
 Settlers and pioneers utilized fur trapping and hunting techniques to survive, explore, and carve out a living in America’s wilderness.
 The modern activity of trapping in today’s world is engaged upon by thousands of people, for a magnitude of differing reasons.
 For some, it may be a curiosity factor, seeping deep into the natural world and matching wits with creatures that are not commonly hunted or preyed upon.
 It may be to gain a better understanding of how furbearing animals act or behave – understanding individual characteristics.
 Or it may be a way to temporarily break away from the “daily grind” of modern society - to more intimately immerse oneself into the natural order of our wild places.
 For many more it’s an activity built from heritage; a trade or skill passed down from generation to generation.
 Whatever one’s reason for partaking in fur trapping today, the individuals tied to the practice tend to be passionate conservationists; deep seeded in knowledge, rationale, and respect for both land and wildlife populations as a whole.

 However, while the above-mentioned reasons alone would suffice for those engaging in the activity of trapping, they may not be reason enough for some in the non-trapping public sector to fully support regulated trapping on today’s landscape.
-With this fact in mind, one must ask, “why has the activity of regulated fur trapping survived into the 21st century?”
+There is no argument that fur trapping has a very dark past, where animal pelts were procured in an unregulated fashion, with little regard for animal welfare or wildlife balance.
+With these facts in mind, one must ask, “why has the activity of regulated fur trapping survived into the 21st century?”
 What modernized examples could necessitate such a “niche” activity remaining heavily regarded by biologists and Fish and Wildlife Agencies across the continent?
+What advancements have been made to place animal welfare and humane treatment at the forefront of the activity?
 Furthermore, what examples and facts would be sufficient enough to comfort those who don’t trap or hunt?

 The crown jewel for relevance of trapping activities today lies right in line with science.
 If humans were not present on the landscape today, perhaps the argument of managing wildlife populations wouldn’t have as much bearing; but the fact remains that we are here to stay.
 For years humans negatively impacted other wild species of plants and animals through unregulated cull and urban development.
 The Teddy Roosevelt era of conservation opened a new mindset of conserving, rather than molesting, our wild natural resources.

-It’s very easy to point blame and resentment at the hunter or trapper for utilizing a natural resource, but keep in mind that your home, developed property, and automobiles all account for more wildlife deaths annually than hunting and trapping activities combined.
-Additionally, when conflicts with wildlife inevitably come up, it is typically the trapper who answers the call.
-Whether through flooding damage from beavers, livestock or domestic pet predation, rabies scares and attacks, or furbearers making residence in and around our homes, licensed trappers handle the demand – in many cases at no cost to the landowner, taxpayer or municipality.
+It’s very easy to point blame and resentment at the hunter or trapper for utilization of a natural resource, but keep in mind that your home, developed property, and automobiles all account for more wildlife deaths annually than hunting and trapping activities combined.
+When conflicts with wildlife inevitably come up, it is typically the licensed trapper who answers the call.
+Whether through flooding damage from beavers, livestock or domestic pet depredation, rabies scares and attacks, or furbearers making residence in and around our homes, licensed trappers handle the demand – in many cases at no cost to the landowner, taxpayer or municipality.

 Sustainability & Diversity

 Contrary to what one may think, scientists don't take routine head counts on critters like muskrats or mink.
 Unless there is substantial data to suggest additional resources are needed to monitor a particular furbearing species, many state wildlife agencies won’t exhaust their resources on healthy furbearer populations.
 So how do state and provincial biologists gather important data to monitor furbearers?
-The answer is simple: they rely on fur trappers – who have a vested interest in the natural resources of furbearing species and their habitats – to produce data and information regarding population health.
-This is achieved through several ways – such as through fur reports, sightings, and trappers assisting with studies, or adjusting harvest seasons to monitor impacts on a given species.
+The answer is simple: trappers – who have a vested interest in the natural resources of these species and their habitats – to produce data and information regarding population health.
+This is achieved through many ways, such as fur reports, sightings, and trappers assisting with studies, or adjusting harvest seasons to monitor impacts on a given species.

 A successful trapper understands their query intimateley.
 In thousands of acres of forested land, the trapper must convince a skittish and cautious creature to pass through a space or step in a specific area no bigger than the diameter of a silver dollar.